RTXI/rtxi.github.io/_posts/docs/tutorials/2014-12-04-manually-configuring-rtxi.md

 categories: docs tutorials
 ---

 You can manually configure RTXI with many options.
-For example, you can run RTXI 2.0 using the RTAI rather than the default Xenomai, and you can set up RTXI in non-real-time mode using the POSIX interface.
+For example, you can run RTXI {{ site.rtxi_version }} using the RTAI rather than the default Xenomai, and you can set up RTXI in non-real-time mode using the POSIX interface.
 You may also direct RTXI to libraries/packages in non-standard locations.
 The full configure options for are below:

 {% highlight bash %}
 configure' configures RTXI trunk to adapt to many kinds of systems.